sonos/torch-to-nnef/docs/tutos/1_getting_started.md

     </script>
 </div>

+!!! note
-NOTE: while performance are descent, little to no effort was made to make tract WASM efficient, this demo is for demonstration purpose.
+    Performance are descent, but little to no effort was made to make tract WASM efficient (no SIMD wasm, no WebGPU kernels), this demo is for demonstration purpose.

 Curious to understand the code behind it ?
 Just look at our [example directory here](https://github.com/sonos/torch-to-nnef/tree/main/docs/examples/imageclass-wasm) and this [raw page content](https://github.com/sonos/torch-to-nnef/blob/main/docs/tutos/1_getting_started.md).